-- Pressure Altitude is the altitude read from the altimeter when the altimeter's barometric adjustment has been set to 29.92 in.Hg (1013 mb) corrected for position and instrument error.
-In this Handbook, altimeter instrument errors are assumed to be zero. - Standard Temperature is the temperature that would be found at a given pressure altitude in the standard atmosphere.
+Pressure Altitude Pressure Altitude (PA) is the altitude read from the altimeter when the altimeter's barometric adjustment has been set to 29.92 in.Hg (1013 mb) corrected for position and instrument error.
+In this Handbook, altimeter instrument errors are assumed to be zero.
+Ctondord Ctandard Tamparatura is the temperature that would

+Standard Temperature Standard Temperature is the temperature that would be found at a given pressure altitude in the standard atmosphere.
 It is 15°C (59°F) at sea level pressure altitude and decreases approximately 2°C (3.6°F) for each 1000 feet of altitude increase.
 See ISA definition.